simonneutert/pizza-dough-calculator/README.md

 Why is there so little yeast in pizza dough?

-That’s because pizza dough is supposed to have a long, 8-hour rise.
-When you’re giving your dough this much time to rise, even a little bit of yeast will do the trick.
-You could speed up the process by adding more yeast, but I wouldn’t recommend that!
-A slow rise will enhance the dough’s flavour, while also making it more nutritional!
+That's because pizza dough is supposed to have a long, 8-hour rise.
+When you're giving your dough this much time to rise, even a little bit of yeast will do the trick.
+You could speed up the process by adding more yeast, but I wouldn't recommend that!
+A slow rise will enhance the dough's flavour, while also making it more nutritional!

 What if I use dry yeast instead of fresh yeast?

 No problem.
 You can also use dry yeast.
 Just make sure to use half as much as the amount of fresh yeast recommended by the calculator.
-That’s because dry yeast is concentrated, so dry yeast is much more potent than the same amount of fresh yeast.
+That's because dry yeast is concentrated, so dry yeast is much more potent than the same amount of fresh yeast.

 ## Kneading

-You’ll need:
+You'll need:

 - 2 bowls
 - A spoon
 - Scales that can measure grams
 - Flour, water, yeast, and salt

-Go to the calculator, enter your preferred style and the number of pizzas you’d like to make.
+Go to the calculator, enter your preferred style and the number of pizzas you'd like to make.
-Simply press the calculate button and BOOM! you’ll have a custom-made recipe.
+Simply press the calculate button and BOOM! you'll have a custom-made recipe.

 ### Mixing and Kneading